pnp/sp-dev-fx-webparts/samples/react-teams-conversationview/README.md

 Have you ever struggled to find or search the conversations from Microsoft Team's channel ?

-This sample webpart is developed to display the Microsoft Team's channel's conversation in a simpler way which makes easy to search and filters the new conversations and its replies.
-Please note that this webpart is designed to use in Microsoft Teams only.
+This sample web part is developed to display the Microsoft Team's channel's conversation in a simpler way which makes easy to search and filters the new conversations and its replies.
+Please note that this web part is designed to use in Microsoft Teams only.

 ## Features